formulae-org/formulae-js/README.md

 * A front-end —written in JavaScript—, an interface where the user can visualize, create and edit expressions.
 It works in a [read–eval–print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) mode.
 The user can save a created scrip as a local file in order to be retrieved later or shared.
 * A back-end —written in JavaScript—, is a background program that evaluates the expressions created by the user and returns the result to the front-end, in order to be shown.
 * Message files —written in JSON— for messages in several human languages, in order to the main program can be used for different locales.
-* Because the main program runs as a web page, it requires some additional resources, such as HTML files, CSS files, images, icons, etc.
+* Because the main program runs as a web page, it requires some additional resources, such as a HTML file, a CSS file, images, icons, etc.

 ### Fōrmulæ packages